aws-amplify/aws-sdk-ios/README.md

             let listTablesOutput = task.result as AWSDynamoDBListTablesOutput

-            for tableName : AnyObject in listTablesOutput.tableNames {
+            for tableName in listTablesOutput.tableNames {
                 print("\(tableName)")
             }